Aldo Barreto

-Francisco Aldo Barreto Miranda (born 1 March 1981), known as Aldo Barreto, is a Paraguayan football midfielder who currently plays for Club 30 Unidos in the Liga Minguera in the Alto Paraná.
+Francisco Aldo Barreto Miranda (born 1 March 1981), known as Aldo Barreto, is a Paraguayan former footballer who plays as a forward.
 He was the leading goal scorer of the 2009/2010 season with a small team, Bontang FC, he scored nineteen goals in thirty-one appearances.
 Then he moved to another East Kalimantan club, Persiba Balikpapan.

 Career

 Barreto began his career in Cerro Porteño PF before transferring to Club Guaraní of Asunción.

 Persikabo Bogor

 He joined Persikabo in the Indonesia Second Division on 14 March 2014.